gomesalexandre/react-jss/readme.md

       bottom: 0,
       left: '1rem'
     },
-    '& .myLabel': { // jss-nested applies this to a child .myLabel
+    '& span': { // jss-nested applies this to a child span
       fontWeight: 'bold' // jss-camel-case turns this into 'font-weight' }
+  },
+  myLabel: {
+    fontStyle: 'italic'
   }
 }